lquayle88/quicKM/README.md

 Please report any issues or feature requests to: devs.quickm.app@gmail.com

 For a general citation of quicKM please use: Quayle, Lewis (2022), quicKM: an online tool for speedy survival analysis.
-Available at doi.org/10.15131/shef.data.19236744
+Available at: doi.org/10.15131/shef.data.19236744